dclfbk/coolcitytrack/docs/structure_thesis.md

 ## 3. Analysis of Urban Heat and Cool Island
   - Data Processing
   - Historical Analysis of Urban Heat and Cool Islands: from 2018 to 2023
+  - Landscape Evaluation
-  - Land Analysis: Possible Improvements
+  - Possible Improvements
     - Climate Shelders
     - Green Paths